mthcht/KapeFiles2DFIR-orc-config/README.md

 Given Kape's larger community compared to DFIR-ORC, this project aims to automate the conversion of Kape files to DFIR-ORC configurations.

-this workflow should automatically update the files in this repo every day: https://github.com/mthcht/KapeFiles2DFIR-orc-config/blob/main/.github/workflows/run_kape2orc.yml
+this [workflow](https://github.com/mthcht/KapeFiles2DFIR-orc-config/blob/main/.github/workflows/run_kape2orc.yml) should automatically update the files in this repo every day

 todo:
 - [x] convert Targets files